 - Feasibility studies and business plans

 - Long-term business strategic planning

 Rural public entities including, but not limited to:

 - State agencies

 There is no maximum grant amount for enterprise type grants; however, smaller requests are given higher priority.
 Generally, grants range from $10,000 up to $500,000.

+Deadlines vary by state.
 Applications are accepted through USDA Rural Development’s local or State offices once per year.
 Applicants should contact local or state offices to learn about local application timelines and requirements.

 For complete information about funding programs, including your application status, please contact funders directly.
 Summaries are provided for your convenience only.
 RHIhub does not take part in application processes or monitor application status.